actionml/docs.actionml.com/awssetupguide.md

    pio status
    ```

    You should get a status check that is clean, pio is ready to start but not yet running.
 You can now create pio "apps", which are actually datasets, and check status.
-All required services like Elasticsearch, HBase, Hadoop Distributed File System are running and will restart when the instance is restarted but the PIO servers are not yet running.
+All required services like Elasticsearch, HBase, Hadoop's Distributed File System (HDFS) are running and will restart when the instance is restarted.

 ## Start PredictionIO

 All needed services startup on boot and should be running.
-To start the PredictionIO EventServer, which is the input gathering part of the system, go to some place you want logs to be stored, like `/usr/local/pio` and start the EventServer as a Daemon.
+To start the PredictionIO EventServer, which is the input gathering part of the system:

+ - Go to some place you want logs to be stored, like `/usr/local/pio` and start the EventServer as a Daemon.

+    ```
     nohup pio eventserver &
+    ```

 You can now look are the most recent output of the EventServer logs by looking at the end of the file `nohup.out`.
 This will continue to accumulate logs so it will grow as long as the EventServer is running.